fsu-sc/FSU_ISC4221C_Fall23_Lab8/README.md

-# Algorithms II - Lab 8: Algorithms for Geometry
+# ISC4221C Discrete Algorithms for Science Applications (Fall 2023) Lab 8

 **Your report should be a self-contained markdown file with a description of your answers and the code copied inside of it.**